pwaring/notes/programming/c.md

 ## Embedded C

  * Declaring a variable as `const` will cause it to be stored in the program code space rather than the limited variable storage space (e.g. RAM)
+ * Use the `volatile` keyword for pointers to memory-mapped registers, and global variables that are shared between threads.

 When laying out structs, order members in descending order of size.
 For example: